carpentries/instructor-training/episodes/18-preparation.md

 Just a few moments of reflective practice with prior feedback will go a long way towards building your skill as a teacher and making each workshop you teach better than the last.

+> ## Repetition vs. Reflective Practice
+>
+> The idea that ten thousand hours of practice will make someone an expert in some field
+> is widely known,
+> but reality is much more complex.
+> Practice is not doing the same thing over and over again:
+> practice is doing similar but subtly different things,
+> getting feedback,
+> and then changing behavior in response to that feedback to get cumulatively better.
+> Doing the same thing over and over again is much more likely to solidify bad habits than perfect performance.
+> This is why we emphasize practice and feedback for learners at our workshops and for trainees in our
+> Instructor Training program.
+{: .callout}

+## Connect With Your Team
+Are you teaching with some of the same team-members you taught with previously?
+If so, this is a great time for *collaborative* feedback review!
+Depending on your team's preferences, many of the independent preparation steps described here can be carried out collaboratively or at least in good company.
+In addition, we will talk about how to prepare with your team to create a cohesive classroom experience in a later episode.

 [Wiggins]: https://www.worldcat.org/title/understanding-by-design/oclc/56491025